 Public acts of inexplicable and horrific violence such as what we saw in Boston on Monday reveal basic vulnerabilities that are painful but necessary to face.

 My whole family converged in Boston to cheer on my father and my two brothers who entered the Marathon.
 We are all well.
-My brothers and I heard the 2 explosions from a few blocks away, not knowing [...]
+My brothers and I heard the 2 explosions from a few blocks away, [...]